 There is clearly no single definition of PDA.
 This means there is no single understanding of PDA to maintain integrity over.

 Eaton and Weaver (2020) claimed they examined the current literature.
 Their PDA definitions seem to be at the extreme end of PDA diagnostic threshold’s.
-Pertinently, are not representative of broader PDA threshold’s: like used by Wing et al (2011); or those using the EDA-Q (Lyle and Leatherland, 2018; Reilly et al, 2014); or the “Classic PDA” of Gillberg et al (2015) which is substantially lower diagnostic threshold than Eaton and Weaver (2020).That other PDA experts removed developmental traits from PDA diagnostic criteria (Fidler, 2019; Fidler and Christie, 2019; Green et al, 2018a; Russell, 2018).
+Pertinently, are not representative of broader PDA threshold’s: like used by Wing et al (2011); or those using the EDA-Q (Lyle and Leatherland, 2018; Reilly et al, 2014; Summerhill and Collett, 2018); or the “Classic PDA” of Gillberg et al (2015) which is substantially lower diagnostic threshold than Eaton and Weaver (2020).That other PDA experts removed developmental traits from PDA diagnostic criteria (Fidler, 2019; Fidler and Christie, 2019; Green et al, 2018a; Russell, 2018).
 That Newson did not require a person to show PDA features or traits to receive a PDA diagnosis (Newson et al, 2003).

 O’Nions and colleagues (2018b) argued that there is a need for more research into interventions for “problematic demand avoidance” in autism, and presumably PDA would be diagnosed for a person to receive such interventions.
 However, what is problematic demand avoidance is highly subjective and more encompassing than just “pervasive” demand avoidance.
 If a CYP is school refusing or meeting cut-off on the EDA-Q, they are likely to be highly distressed and causing substantial problems for those around them.
 Particularly, concerning is that if a 5 – 7-year-old autistic CYP is displaying PDA behaviours after experiencing aversive experiences such as school (Eaton, 2018).
 Then said autistic CYP is likely to struggling to manage and process the behaviours they are expressing, such as frequent “tantrums”/ kicking/ hitting (O’Nions et al, 2014).
 Help4Psychology’s “Rational Demand Avoidance” group would fit into “problematic demand avoidance”, that there is a need for urgent intervention research, and presumably diagnosing these CYP with PDA.